Rainyan/nt-festive-decorations/nt-christmas-decorations-v01/readme.md

 * *sm_festive_decorations_christmas_version* — Plugin version.
 * *sm_festive_decorations_christmas_lightswitch_speed* — This controls how fast the colored lights spawned by this plugin should change color.
 Larger value means a slower change of colors.
 Default: 5.
 Value range: 1-100.
 * *sm_festive_decorations_christmas_limit* — How many !gifts per round can each player spawn.
 Limited for performance/fps reasons.
 Default: 20.
 Value range: 0 - 1000.
 * *sm_festive_decorations_christmas_specs_may_spawn* — Whether spectators are allowed to !gift.
-Spectator !gifts are always invisible to living players for gameplay reasons.
+0: spectators can never spawn !gifts, 1: spectators can always spawn !gifts visible to all players, 2: spectator !gifts are only visible to other spectating players.
+Default: 2.
+Value range: 0-2.

 ### License